zsimon13/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://user-images.githubusercontent.com/102814578/172961475-66d5e775-cf6d-4a98-961b-977060663f90.png)

 ### 4. Mentorship Program eligibile employees
   - This table returned currently employeed employees eligible for retirement based on age, their name, birth date, employee number, role and department and their start and end dates.
-It should be noted that the end dates show'9999-01-01' as all employees in this table are currently employeed.
+It should be noted that the end dates show '9999-01-01' as all employees in this table are currently employeed.
   - This table returned 1,549 rows in total

 ![mentorship_eligibility](https://user-images.githubusercontent.com/102814578/172499098-93f1a071-aeb0-444c-afb1-7b32f2061423.png)